e-n-f/if-then-else/if-then-else.md

 All these programming languages were associated with one particular computer from one particular manufacturer.
-In 1958, two American and German computing organizations began a joint project to develop a standard machine-independent language, one that would natural for people to talk about rather than natural to implement on some particular machine.
+In 1958, two American and German computing organizations began a joint project to develop a standard machine-independent language, one that would be natural for people to talk about rather than natural to implement on some particular machine.
 Each group brought a draft proposal to the joint conference.